SF-WDI-LABS/color-me-angular/README.md

 ## The Challenge
 Your goal is to create an angular front-end that displays information about css colors:

-* When a user navigates to "/", they should see a list of all 148 css colors.
+* When a user navigates to `/`, they should see a list of all 148 css colors.
-* When a user navigates to "/000000", they should see information about hexadecimal color `#000000`, otherwise known as "Black".
+* When a user navigates to `/colors/33`, they should see information about hexadecimal color `#6495ED`, otherwise known as "CornFlowerBlue" (see the hard-coded list of `COLORS` in `app.js`).
 * Color names should link to their approriate `show` page.
-* The `colors/show.html` should have a convenient "back" button that returns the user to the home page.
+* The `colors/show.html` should have a convenient "Back" button that returns the user to the home page.

 ## Setup
 Clone this repo.